 Oh, that and the covers are delicious.

-2. Beautiful Oblivion by Jamie McGuire: I was a big fan of Beautiful Disaster (my review) by Jamie McGuire, and have the companion novel, Walking Disaster, patiently waiting for me at home, so it shouldn’t come as a surprise that I’m really looking forward to reading more of Jamie’s books, especially when they are based on the Maddox brothers.
+2. Beautiful Oblivion by Jamie McGuire: I was a big fan of Beautiful Disaster by Jamie McGuire, and have the companion novel, Walking Disaster, patiently waiting for me to read, so it shouldn’t come as a surprise that I’m really looking forward to reading more of Jamie’s books, especially when they are based on the Maddox brothers.

-I was a little worried that another series about these guys would be overkill, but Brandie over at Brandie is a Book Junkie has hinted that Beautiful Oblivion is a really good read, she received an ARC the lucky so-and-so!
+I was a little worried that another series about these guys would be overkill, but Brandie over at Brandie is a Book Junkie has hinted that Beautiful Oblivion is a really good read.
 Due for release July 2014.

 4. Landline by Rainbow Rowell: I’m super late to the Rowell Train and haven’t read any of her books yet.
 I have Eleanor and Park on my Kindle and I am looking forward to reading Attachments, but her latest release, Landlines, is due out July 2014.

 I’ve heard so many good things about Rowell’s writing and I’m really looking forward to all of these.
 From the description on Goodreads, her books remind me of Cecelia Ahern‘s writing style (author of P.S I Love You), which I really enjoy.